Building the replisomeGroup Leader Page

 We are looking for an ambitious and enthusiastic student to join our research group.
-During your PhD we will seek to develop a reconstituted system to assemble a functional replisome with purified human proteins, which we will use for mechanistic and structural analysis.
+Your PhD will build upon our recent work to determine molecular mechanisms of the eukaryotic replisome.
+This could involve building larger replisome complexes for analysis by cryo-EM, or using the structural information we have obtained to guide sophisticated biochemical and genetic experiments using a range of cutting-edge systems that we have available in the lab.
 You will become an expert in protein purification and complex biochemical reconstitution, whilst also having the opportunity to gain experience in structural biology.
 Our group provides an excellent environment to learn new techniques, both directly from myself and from experienced post docs in the lab, whilst working on an independent project.

 - Yeeles, J.T., Deegan, T.D., Janska, A., Early, A. and Diffley, J.F.
 (2015)